 Replace that "cotton reel" bush.
-I use Poly now, as they are not dissolved with oil and grease and stuff.
-The bush in my XJ-S is 1994 fitment and still as fitted.
+I use Poly now, as they are not dissolved with oil and grease and stuff, and the bush in my XJ-S is 16 years and still as fitted.
 Replace the rubber spring seat (no poly available for this part).